YoZo-X/DRL-Router/README.md

 # DRL-Router

 This is an implementation of DRL-Router on Python 3, Numpy, and Networkx.
-DRL-Router is a method based on distributional reiforcement learning for RSP problem.
+DRL-Router is a method based on distributional reinforcement learning for RSP problem.

 ## Table of Contents
 - [DRL-Router](#drl-router)